ibrahimibyy/Google-data-cyclstic-case-study/READ ME.md

 R Query: load data and combine data set .r
 12 CSV files are uploaded as tables in the dataset '2022_tripdata'.
 Another table named "combined_data" is created, containing 5,667,717 rows of data for the entire year.
 ### Data Exploration
-SQL Query: Clean and analyse data set.r
+R Query: Clean and analyse data set.r
 Before cleaning the data, I am familiarizing myself with the data to find the inconsistencies.

 ### Data Cleaning